The Autobiography of Malcolm X: Publication and sales

 Doubleday had contracted to publish The Autobiography of Malcolm X and paid a $30,000 advance to Malcolm X and Haley in 1963.
 In March 1965, three weeks after Malcolm X's assassination, Nelson Doubleday Jr., canceled its contract out of fear for the safety of his employees.
 Grove Press then published the book later that year.
-Since The Autobiography of Malcolm X has sold millions of copies, Marable described Doubleday's choice as the "most disastrous decision in corporate publishing history".
+Since then The Autobiography of Malcolm X has sold millions of copies, Marable described Doubleday's choice as the "most disastrous decision in corporate publishing history".

 The Autobiography of Malcolm X has sold well since its 1965 publication.
 According to The New York Times, the paperback edition sold 400,000 copies in 1967 and 800,000 copies the following year.
 The Autobiography entered its 18th printing by 1970.
 The New York Times reported that six million copies of the book had been sold by 1977.
 The book experienced increased readership and returned to the best-seller list in the 1990s, helped in part by the publicity surrounding Spike Lee's 1992 film Malcolm X. Between 1989 and 1992, sales of the book increased by 300%.

+In 2020, Laurence Fishburne narrated it in what was Audible's first-ever unabridged audiobook recording.